How to escape the “Got a Minute?” trap

 It’s part of a culture I call Turd Observing—spotting problems and handing them upwards like gifts no one wants to unwrap.

-I spoke with a CFO this week about AI in their team.
-I asked: If you had a magic wand, what would you use it on?
+I spoke with a CFO this week about using AI in their team.
+I asked: If you had a magic wand, what would be one behaviour you’d want to see changed in the next year?

 The answer: fewer “Got a minute?” requests.
-More initiative.
-More strategic thinking.
-Less dependence on the boss to solve every problem.
+People taking more initiative.
+Doing more strategic thinking.
+Being less dependant on the boss to solve every difficult problem they find.

-AI makes that shift possible.
-Not to replace thinking, but to accelerate it.
+AI makes this shift easier.
+Not to replace thinking, but to augment it.
 To test ideas, ask better questions, and explore what's already been done.

-When team members use AI before they escalate, they stop outsourcing their thinking, and start owning it and that gets more problems solved.
+When team members use AI before they escalate, they stop outsourcing their thinking, and start owning it and that builds capability to get more problems solved.

-You save time.
-They build confidence.
+Leaders save time.
+Teams build confidence.
 Everyone levels up.

 So next time someone asks, “Got a minute?” try replying: “What have you already tried?
 And what did AI suggest?”